How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 1. It disengages customers

-A one-size-fits-all demand letter hits a wall with modern consumers.
+A one-size-fits-all demand hits a wall with modern consumers.
 When a communication is disconnected from their reality, their reaction is rarely to pay - it is to ignore you.

 A customer who is vulnerable or confused will simply stop answering the phone.
 In collections, negative friction equals lower recovery.
-You cannot collect from a customer who refuses to speak to you.

 2. It is operationally expensive